 What’s your purpose – have a clear strong message

 An essential element of a good website is to know your purpose and communicate this.
 Make it clear upfront, preferably on your home page, who you are and what you do.

 Organise your website information in a simple and structured way.
-For example:

 Limit your main menu items and organise your information into sub-pages.